honalele/researcher-homepage/README.md

 -----------------------------------------------------------------------------------
 ### Introduction

-- Founder of AquaAge Inc.
+- CEO of AquaAge Inc.
 - Ph.D.
 Candidate in Informatics at Nagoya University

 My research interest is modeling personalized driving styles for autonomous driving.
 During my PhD course, I first model subjective risk levels for individuals, and I will implement a Human-in-the-Loop prototype for personalized data-driven control to combine learning based risk models with model predictive control.